 On 14 July 2017, LKI filed a motion for reconsideration in connection with the District Court's Findings of Fact.
-The District Court denied this motion on August 16, 2017.
+The District Court denied this motion on 16 August 2017.

 The District Court allowed LKI to file a motion for leave to amend its complaint on 8 September 2017.
 By order dated 25 September 2017, the District Court granted LKI's motion for leave to file an amended complaint which was filed on 26 September 2017.
 The District Court set a briefing schedule with regard to the motion to dismiss and the motion for sanctions.
-At the end of December 2017 all briefs were exchanged and parties are awaiting a judgement.
-Nevertheless, LKI is still trying to re-open the debates.
+At the end of December 2017, all briefs were exchanged and parties are awaiting a judgement.
+On 28 March 2018, LKI's 'motion for sanctions' was dismissed.